October Health – 2025 Report

 Strategies for a Country to Lower Anxiety and Stress

-1. **Improve Mental Health Services**
+1. Invest in Mental Health Services

 2. Promote Workplace Mental Health Programs